 Looks at that brow in a moment of stillness, of coolness, and wonders if it will ever bear the weight of a crown.

 Recovered, though tender, he rides to the forest.
 He has been patient enough, he reasons.
 It has been half a year, perhaps longer, and he can afford to wait no more.
 Not with his fiefdom so close to collapse.

 His shoulder still pained — the skin a pink knot like an adder beneath it — he cannot carry the weight of armour, and nor can he swing a sword or do much else with his left hand.
 This leaves him, though vulnerable, at least light on his feet, and despite it being a decade since he first learnt the path, and the undergrowth spreading, and the lake's border changing, he finds his way, easily, out to the hut.

 But what he sees doesn't please him, doesn't offer him hope.
 He hangs back, crouched in the bushes, pressed to an oak.
 The thatch has gone sparser, more ragged than ever.
 The shutter hangs off its hinges.
 The door buckles inwards where it didn't before.

 Through the hole in the wall, he can tell it is empty.
 It has been cleared-out or raided, that much is plain.

 He bursts in through the door.
 Normally, the wind that accompanied his entrance would ruffle vellum, tremble flames.
 But there is no sign of either, of anything, save the thick dark wedge of the mixing table.
 On top of it, there are only stained fragments of broken clay bowls.

-Where the other table was, there is only the ram's skull, caved in, its teeth missing.
+Where the other table was, there is just the ram's skull, caved in, its yellow teeth missing.

 And a lone scroll that it pins to the floor underneath.